adriannier/eruption/README.md

 1. Download or clone this repository

-2. In your favorite terminal application, change to the project directory
+2. In your favorite terminal application, change to the project directory.
+If you downloaded the .zip file with Safari it should be ```cd ~/Downloads/eruption-master```

 3. Make the erupt file executable with ```chmod +x erupt```